 Geography is an integrative subject that aims to provide the intellectual tools necessary to understand the relationship between human society and its environment, and the issues that challenge our future.

-Our degree courses are designed to develop subject understanding and geographical skills progressively in the context of real-world problems, with the aim of enabling students to apply their learning to contemporary global challenges.
+Our undergraduate degree courses are designed to develop subject understanding and geographical skills progressively in the context of real-world problems, with the aim of enabling students to apply their learning to contemporary global challenges.
 We also wish for our students to become technically and conceptually equipped by linking their learning to this research environment.